0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 1. The [prologue](#prologue) prepares the transaction for processing by parsing the transaction data and setting up the root context.
 2. Note processing executes the note processing loop which consumes each `InputNote` and invokes the note script of each note.
 3. Transaction script processing executes the optional transaction script.
-4. The [epilogue](#epilogue) finalizes the transaction by computing the created notes commitment, the final account hash, asserting asset invariant conditions, and asserting the nonce rules are upheld.
+4. The [epilogue](#epilogue) finalizes the transaction by computing the output notes commitment, the final account hash, asserting asset invariant conditions, and asserting the nonce rules are upheld.

 <center>
 ![Transaction program](../../img/architecture/transaction/transaction-program.png)